OscarSaharoy/gooey/README.md

 Gooey conforms to Tkinter syntax so closely that an existing Tkinter-dependant script can be changed to import gooey rather than Tkinter with no errors, resulting in aesthetic improvement.

 The gooey script contains thorough commentary as well as a test script which is invoked when gooey.py is executed as the main program.

+The gooey library is imported alongside Tkinter, for example: import gooey, Tkinter
+Gooey widgets can then be instantiated similarly to Tkinter widgets: frame = gooey.Frame(parent)